-You don’t need the full Driver Certificate of Professional Competence (CPC) qualification if you’re using the vehicle for:
+You do not need the full Driver Certificate of Professional Competence (CPC) qualification if you’re using the vehicle for:

 - driving lessons for anyone who wants to get a driving licence or a Driver CPC

-- driving to or from pre-booked appointments at official testing centres
+- driving to or from pre-booked appointments at official vehicle testing centres

-- driving within 50 kilometres (31 miles) of your base - but the vehicle can’t be carrying passengers or goods, and driving a lorry, bus or coach can’t be your main job
+- driving within 62 miles (100 kilometres) of your base - but the vehicle cannot be carrying passengers or goods, and driving a heavy goods vehicle (HGV), bus or coach cannot be your main job

 - maintaining public order - and the vehicle is being used or controlled by a local authority